Ruksana-RASHEED/epiclass/README.md

 Doesn't look linearly separable in only these two dimensions, but it does look like we might be able to use a non-linear method like a support vector machine with a radial basis function kernel or similar to separate the classes.

+## Evaluation metrics

+We need to decide what metric to use to evaluate our classification algorithms and pipelines.

+I am using 70% of the data for training and for hyper-parameter tuning (through cross-validation), and the remaining 30% for testing.
+The metrics I discuss below are all applied on the test set for evaluating the models.

+### Accuracy

+Classification accuracy is quite appropriate in this case – we are trying to classify as seizure/not seizure or by class, and we want to classify as many correctly as possible.
+In the multiclass case, the classes are perfectly balanced, meaning there are the same number of each class.
+So there is no reason to come up with a more complex metric than accuracy.
+For the seizure vs non-seizure case, the classes are unbalanced, with 20% in one class and 80% in the other.
+While not extremely unbalanced, it’s not balanced either.
+So we may want to consider other metrics.

+## Area under the Receiver Operating Characteristic curve

+We might want to be able to fine-tune the sensitivity vs specificity of our problem.
+So for the two-class problem, we might want to consider using the area under the ROC curve

+### F1-score

+In the two parameter case, the classes are unbalanced, so accuracy may not be an entirely fair metric.
+Instead we can use the geometric mean of precision and recall, the F1 score, defined as:

+2 * precision * recall /(precision + recall)

+### Decision

+In the end I decided to use the F1-score for the 2-class problem, and accuracy for the 5-class problem.
+I also record other metrics such as the area under the ROC curve, precision, and recall, but those are not used to choose the model or the hyperparameters.

 ## Seizure vs not-seizure classification using Principal Components Analysis and Support Vector Machines

+Let's start with the seizure (class 1) vs non-seizure (all other classes) classification.

+As I mentioned above, after doing PCA, the classes look like they may be separable but not linearly.
+So the first thing I decided to try was to use a support vector machine (SVM) with a radial-basis-function (RBF) kernel.

+I created a pipeine with the PCA and the SVC (support vector classification) using an RBF kernel.
+The most important hyperparameters are the number of PCA components to use, the penalty parameter C on the SVM error term, and gamma, which is a scale parameter on the RBF function used in the SVM.
+I used the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV) method with five-fold cross-validation on the training set, optimizing for F1-score, to choose these hyperparameters.

+Using 50 PCA components, C = 1000, and gamma = 0.001, the model has a mean crossvalidation accuracy on the test set of 93.75%  and a mean test F1 of 93.83%.
+In this case, both the accuracy and the F1 metric agree on which set of hyperparameters are optimal.

+Running that model on the test set (not used in tuning the hyperparameters) results in the following confusion matrix:

 ## Multiclass Classification

+Since we got pretty good results using a PCA and SVM pipeline on the binary classification problem, I also tried the same pipeline for the multiclass classification problem.